-

 The Government published its draft Mental Health Bill last year, which proposed vital changes to the Mental Health Act.
 The bill is a chance to change outdated laws that define autism and learning disabilities as mental health conditions, and to introduce better protection for autistic people and people with learning disabilities.

-Currently, 92% of the 2,000 autistic people and people with a learning disability in mental health units are detained under the Mental Health Act.1 The bill was seen as a huge step forward in the campaign to stop the scandal of autistic people and people with learning disabilities being wrongly detained in mental health hospitals.
+Currently, 92% of the 2,000 autistic people and people with a learning disability in mental health units are detained under the Mental Health Act.1 The bill was seen as a huge step forward in the campaign A campaign is when people work together to try to change something. to stop the scandal of autistic people and people with learning disabilities being wrongly detained in mental health hospitals.

 But now the Government is running out of time to introduce its Mental Health Bill so these important changes can become law ahead of the next general election.
 Dropping the bill would mean breaking the Conservative Party’s manifesto promise to “… make it easier for people with learning disabilities and autism to be discharged from hospital and improve how they are treated in law.”